Skip to main content

 Striving to Improve Working Conditions in Swiss Nursing Homes

-Swiss nursing homes face an increasing demand for care, exacerbated by a persistent shortage of staff.
-High turnover rates further intensify pressure on caregivers, leading to absenteeism, resignations, and departures from the sector.
-Despite various initiatives to enhance recruitment and retention, the expected improvements have yet to materialize.
+Swiss nursing homes are facing an increasing demand for care, exacerbated by a persistent staff shortage.
+High turnover rates further intensify the pressure on caregivers, leading to absenteeism, resignations, and departures from the sector.
+Despite various initiatives aimed at enhancing recruitment and retention, the expected improvements have yet to materialize.

-This Evidence Brief aims to provide recommendations for improving the working conditions of caregivers in Swiss nursing homes.
-Drawing on examples of good practice and findings from our research—based on national qualitative and quantitative data, reports from relevant organizations, and international literature—we identify key strategies to support the workforce.
+This Policy Brief provides recommendations for improving the working conditions of caregivers in Swiss nursing homes.
+Drawing on examples of good practice and findings from research - based on national qualitative and quantitative data, reports from relevant organizations, and international literature – the brief highlights key strategies to support the workforce.
 These include fostering a receptive and supportive leadership culture, co-designing care and work organization through increased autonomy, and reducing administrative burdens with tailored digital platforms.
-We hope that these recommendations will inspire concrete action plans to enhance retention rates and safeguard the quality of care in Swiss nursing homes.

 SLHS Lead: Unisanté, SUPSI & Swiss Paraplegic Research